 Kendall M. Bustad

-Dr. Kendall Bustad serves as a lecturer in the Public Health Science program.
-Her other roles include serving as the faculty advisor for various student organizations on campus, including IGNITE, the Kidney Disease and Awareness Program and Living for the Planet at UMD.
-Dr. Bustad's key areas of expertise focus on the built environment and vulnerable populations.
+Dr. Bustad also champions student organizations that focus on empowering students to embrace causes they are passionate about.
+Therefore, she serves the university as the faculty advisor for various student organizations on campus, including IGNITE, the Kidney Disease and Awareness Program, The Heart Disease Awareness Association, and Living for the Planet at UMD.

 - Public Health Science